nodejs/modules/doc/plan-for-new-modules-implementation.md

 * **Phase 3** improves user experience and extends the MVP.

   - At the completion of Phase 3, the new implementation’s experimental flag will be dropped.
-Per the modules group meeting on 2019-10-30, the implementation will be “released” (the `--experimental-modules` flag dropped) in early November 2019.
+Per the modules group meeting on 2019-10-30, the implementation will be “released” (the `--experimental-modules` flag dropped) in November 2019.

 * **Phase 4** are items that were under development in earlier phases but weren’t finished when the new implementation’s experimental flag was dropped; these items may continue development after unflagging and potentially ship in later versions of Node.js.

-The effort is currently in **[Phase 3](#phase-3-path-to-stability-removing---experimental-modules-flag)**, with unflagging of `--experimental-modules` expected in early November 2019.
+The effort is currently in **[Phase 3](#phase-3-path-to-stability-removing---experimental-modules-flag)**, with unflagging of `--experimental-modules` expected in November 2019.

 At every phase, the following standards must be maintained: